Bausch + Lomb Allergiflash eye drops

 ANSM - Updated on: 03/10/2023

-Name of the medicinal product
+Name of the drug

-ALLERGIFLASH 0.05%, eye drops, solution
+ALLERGIFLASH 0.05%, eye drops solution

 Levocabastine

-Please read all of this leaflet carefully before using this medicine because it contains important information for you.
+Please read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-You must always use this medicine exactly as provided in this leaflet or by your doctor or pharmacist.
+You should always use this medicine exactly as directed in this leaflet or by your doctor or pharmacist.

-Keep this leaflet.
+· Keep this leaflet.
 You may need to read it again.

-Ask your pharmacist for advice or information.
+· Contact your pharmacist for any advice or information.

-If you experience any side effects, talk to your doctor or pharmacist.
+· If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-3. How to use ALLERGIFLASH 0.05% Eye Drops, Solution?
+3. How to use ALLERGIFLASH 0.05%, eye drops solution?

-4. Possible side effects?
+4. What are the possible side effects?

-5. How to store ALLERGIFLASH 0.05% Eye Drops, Solution?
+5. How to store ALLERGIFLASH 0.05% eye drops, solution?

-6. Contents of the pack and other information.
+6. Package contents and other information.

-1. WHAT IS ALLERGIFLASH 0.05% Eye Drops, Solution AND WHAT IS IT USED FOR?
+1. WHAT IS ALLERGIFLASH 0.05%, eye drops, solution AND WHAT IS IT USED FOR?

 Pharmacotherapeutic group: Decongestant and antiallergic - ATC code: S01GX02

-ALLERGIFLASH 0.05% Eye Drops, Solution contains the active ingredient levocabastine.
+ALLERGIFLASH 0.05% eye drops, solution, contains the active ingredient levocabastine.
 This substance belongs to the family of medications called antihistamines.
 These medications block the release of histamine in the body and thus reduce allergic reactions (histamine plays an important role in allergies).

-This eye drop does not contain a preservative.
+This eye drop does not contain preservative.

-Never use ALLERGIFLASH 0.05% eye drops, solution:
+Never use ALLERGIFLASH 0.05%, eye drops solution:

-· if you are allergic to levocabastine or any of the other ingredients of this medicine (listed in section 6).
+· if you are allergic to levocabastine or any of the other ingredients of this medicine listed in section 6.

-Warnings and precautions
+Warnings and Precautions

 Talk to your doctor or pharmacist before using ALLERGIFLASH 0.05% eye drops, solution.